freddieerg/micro-mkt/README.md

 ## Usage
 Automatically build & run using the following script:

 Both duration & interval are optional arguments (in seconds) that default to 1s each.
-Setting Duration to 0 will let the script run infinitely.

 ```bash
 yarn start -d DURATION -i INTERVAL